imagej/imagej.github.io/_pages/FAST.md

 -   To remove non-specific fluorescence, use selected tool and hold {% include key content='press\|Alt' %} while unwanted area to remove it from ROI.
 -   To add area to the previously selected ROI, hold {% include key content='press\|Shift' %} while selecting new area to add.

 Click {% include key content='press\|OK' %} to confirm the new ROI.
-Fluorescence is then measured and the ROI zip file is automatically updated. {% include tip id='Selection ' tip='In case the selection is empty after manual correction, the macro discards the image from analysis. ' %}
+Fluorescence is then measured and the ROI zip file is automatically updated. {% include tip id='Selection' tip='In case the selection is empty after manual correction, the macro discards the image from analysis.' %}

 After completion of Step 2, a list of all measured images with filename is displayed in the Result Table window of ImageJ.